 For mobile satellite services provider Globalstar, this could be the year the Covington, La.-based company claws its way back from the brink.
 Since 2007, when Globalstar's first-generation satellites began degrading in orbit, the fleet operator has lost customers in droves.
 First, it was to chief competitors Iridium Communications and United Arab Emirates-based Thuraya, and ultimately to industry-heavyweight Inmarsat, which in 2010 brought its first hand-held satellite phone to the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Globalstar Next-Gen Constellation Getting Back On Track".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Globalstar Next-Gen Constellation Getting Back On Track".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.